MJoergen/phase_transition/README.md

 # What can you do?

-* (TODO) There is a small application in Ruby that you can run.
+* There is a small application in Ruby that you can run.
 * (TODO) There is a larger implementation for FPGA that displays on a VGA output.

 # Theory